Data Storage (OTCMKTS:DTST) Releases Earnings Results, Beats Expectations By $0.06 EPS

-Data Storage (OTCMKTS:DTST – Get Rating) announced its quarterly earnings results on Monday.
-The company reported $0.02 EPS for the quarter, beating analysts’ consensus estimates of ($0.04) by $0.06, MarketWatch Earnings reports.
-Data Storage had a return on equity of 1.83% and a net margin of 1.80%.
+Data Storage (OTCMKTS:DTST – Get Rating) issued its earnings results on Monday.
+The company reported $0.02 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.04) by $0.06, MarketWatch Earnings reports.
+Data Storage had a net margin of 1.80% and a return on equity of 1.83%.

 Data Storage Corporation provides multi-cloud information technology solutions primarily in the United States.
 The company offers data protection and disaster recovery solutions; high availability, data vaulting, DRaaS, IaaS, message logic, standby server, support and maintenance and internet solutions.